National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 We next present the notion and management of concept sets.
 These are concept ids that are taken as synonymous, for a given research purpose, and have their own set of tools.

-We turn next to constructs --derived variables and facts --derived from concept sets and the raw data, including N3C OMOP additions that build on the OMOP data.
+We turn next to constructs -- derived variables and facts -- derived from concept sets and the raw data, including N3C OMOP additions that build on the OMOP data.

 We round out this discussion with an introduction to external datasets that have been brought into the Enclave and the process to bring further datasets in.